 1. Explore Data

 OpenRefine can help you explore large data sets with ease.
-You can find out more about this functionality by watching the video below and going through these articles
+You can find out more about this functionality by watching the video below.

 2. Clean and Transform Data

 3. Reconcile and Match Data

 OpenRefine can be used to link and extend your dataset with various webservices.
-Some services also allow OpenRefine to upload your cleaned data to a central database.
+Some services also allow OpenRefine to upload your cleaned data to a central database, such as Wikidata..
 A growing list of extensions and plugins is available on the wiki.